Egal212/DEVOPS-PROJECTS1.0/Kubernetes/Kubernetes Project1.md

       port: 27017
       targetPort: 27017
 ```
 After configuring the service to the deployment file I then created the service without changing the deployment file using this command:

 ``
 kubectl apply -f <mongo.yaml>
 ``

 ![Screenshot 2023-09-17 at 20 26 48](https://github.com/Egal212/DEVOPS-PROJECTS1.0/assets/114033502/9da3872e-47fc-4606-8132-e61adce00fe0)

 4. Verify the deployment and service using this command:

 ``
 kubectl get all
 ``

 ![Screenshot 2023-09-17 at 20 29 09](https://github.com/Egal212/DEVOPS-PROJECTS1.0/assets/114033502/afce236a-d38a-4228-9ba1-a16944c72e7f)

-Use this command to confirm that the service is running ont hr right pod.
+Use this command to confirm that the service is running on the right pod.

 ``
 kubectl describe service mongodb-service
 kubectl get pod -o wide